InTec-PCPS/hd-radio-for-moOdeaudio/README.md

 It may take a couple clicks in moOdeaudio to tune a station. moOde tends to error out on the first click because the stream hasn't had a chance to start yet.

 It also takes a few seconds to buffer and settle down, but it does work.

+Note to self: remember to enable and start services...and to set icecast passwords where needed.
+Python needs flask.
+Icecast needs to be installed. nrsc5 needs to be compiled.